 - from hunger and thirst – animals must have access to fresh water and a diet which will maintain health and vigour

-- from discomfort – an appropriate environment should be provided, including shelter and a comfortable resting area
+- free from discomfort – an appropriate environment should be provided, including shelter and a comfortable resting area

-- from pain, injury or disease – you must ensure the prevention of illnesses, or rapid diagnosis and treatment
+- free from pain, injury or disease – you must ensure the prevention of illnesses, or rapid diagnosis and treatment

 - to express normal behaviour – sufficient space, proper facilities and company of the animal’s own kind should all be provided